A new technique for preserving functional body tissues, even after they die, could help make more organs available for transplant.

 Pigs used as guinea pigs were dead for one hour.
 Cause: cardiac arrest.
 However, six hours after researchers at Yale University connected their bodies to a machine that fed them a nutrient-rich liquid, their organs began to show signs of life again.

-Although the organs did not suddenly begin to function normally, some of the cellular damage caused by the loss of blood flow after their deaths, they seemed to reverse.
+Although the organs didn't suddenly start working normally, some of the cellular damage caused by the loss of blood flow after they died appeared to be reversed.
 The pigs' hearts emitted electrical activity.
 The cells in their kidneys, liver and lungs were working again and showing signs of repair.

 The discovery, which published Wednesday in the journal Nature, suggests that cell death could be delayed longer than previously thought.
 If these processes could be slowed down even further, it could mean saving more organs for transplant.